 The most important aspect of the discover, was to promote cities.
 So I designed it to list featured cities, with the ability to follow from outside.

-Listings, are tours created by natives.
+We wanted to explore the direction of allowing natives to offer payed tours/experiences for travelers (that was before AirBnb experiences).
 Its job was to give authors’ space to write (the editor was in the web version, mobile was to view only) and show what they offer.

 So I wanted the design to get out of the way, focusing on user content, and I wanted to go further by giving full-screen focus to authors, and when users browse they would like they are browsing a mini-catalog with each listing as a page.

 In the main listings view, user would see a single listing, and upon scrolling, it would snap to the next listing.